KKulishov/local_trableshoot/README.md

 Apllication save report file in /var/log/report_{{ name_host }}_{{ dd.mm.yyyy_hh.mm.ss }}.html

 ## initialize the project and build

+If you need re build , can use this man (go version 1.22):

 ```go
 go mod init local_trableshoot